emma-bennett/emma-bennett.github.io/posts1/_posts/2020-28-06-directoriespart3.markdown

  The line to add is the following:

+{% highlight ruby %}
+"for post in site.portfolio"
+#surround the above statement with % signs
+{% endhighlight %}

-  What this does is it says to format each of the posts in a speicifc posts directory (in this case posts1).
+  What this does is it says to format each of the posts in a specific posts directory (in this case posts1).

+  *coding tid-bit* - the above format actually follows that of a for-each loop where it looks at every object in the 'site.portfolio' folder and formats each into its own blog post.